 We do not know of any business to be considered at the Annual Meeting other than the proposals described in this Proxy Statement.
-If any other business is presented at the Annual Meeting, your properly executed proxy gives authority to John J. Suydam, our Chief Legal Officer, Whitney Chatterjee, our General Counsel, and Jessica L. Lomm, our Secretary, to vote on such matters at their discretion.
+If any other business is presented at the Annual Meeting, your properly executed proxy gives authority to Whitney Chatterjee, our Chief Legal Officer, and Jessica L. Lomm, our Secretary, to vote on such matters at their discretion.